SixLabors/docs/articles/imagesharp/gif.md

 - You need modern transparency behavior.

 For a step-by-step multi-frame workflow, see [Working with Animations](animations.md).
 For a more modern animated format, see [WebP](webp.md).

+## Practical Guidance

+Use GIF for compatibility.
+It remains useful for simple looping animations and legacy-friendly workflows, but it is palette-constrained and rarely the most efficient modern animated format.

+Control quantization deliberately because GIF quality depends heavily on palette choice.
+Gradients, photos, and subtle color changes can degrade quickly if the palette is poorly matched.
+Dithering can hide banding, but it can also add visible texture.

+When converting existing animations, inspect frame delay, disposal mode, transparency, and repeat count.
+Those values define the animation behavior just as much as the pixels do.
+Prefer animated WebP or APNG when modern compression, alpha behavior, or color quality matters more than legacy support.